appcircleio/appcircle-docusaurus/docs/environment-variables/using-environment-variables-in-ios-projects.md

 ### Accessing build configuration values from your project

-Now that we have our build configuration files ready, we need to tell our project to use the values from these files for certain variables.&#x20;
+Now that we have our build configuration files ready, we need to tell our project to use the values from these files for certain variables.;

 Xcode’s Info tab in the configuration window refers to the target’s `info.plist` file, which is compiled during the build process into the application bundle.
 Here, by simply adding a reference to the `$(API_URL)` variable, you can access its value from your bundle.